blahosyl/dinner-party/README.md

 ### Database

-The matrix of dishes, ingredients and quantities are store in this [Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing)
+The matrix of dishes, ingredients and quantities are stored in this [Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing).

-A new test Google account was created for this purpose, for security reasons, as I did not consider it good practice to use my real-life credentials for developing my first app of this kind, where the potential for human error is large.
+A new test Google account was created for this purpose for security reasons, as I did not consider it good practice to use my real-life credentials for developing my first app of this kind, where the potential for human error is large.

-However, the contents of the database are actually recipes I routinely use, so this app does not only simulate a real-life process, it actually **is** usable in real life.##
+However, the contents of the database are actually recipes I routinely use, so this app does not only simulate a real-life process, it actually **is** usable in real life.

 ### Visual design of the terminal